ririgoye/minesweeper/README.md

 I picked heroku platform to deploy the application for its ease of use, simplicity and its price (free).
 This decision limited my options on databases to use.
 I wanted to use a NoSQL database because of their speed and data simplicity.
 They don't have one easily available, so I decided to use Postgresql.

+# Running locally
+You will need to install PosgreSQL and create a "minesweeper" db.
+You will need to define following environment variables:
+- JDBC_DATABASE_URL=jdbc:postgresql://localhost:5432/minesweeper

+    The URL is just an example, db name and port can be different
+- JDBC_DATABASE_USERNAME={{your DB user name}}
+- JDBC_DATABASE_PASSWORD={{your DB password}}

+**WARNING**: The project uses lombok library.
+It reduces the amount of code because it autogenerate getters and setters. lombok plugin needs to be installed in the IDE of your choice, or the IDE will show errors.
+More details: [Project lombok](https://projectlombok.org/setup/overview)

 # Deployment
 Deployment will be done connecting heroku to the github repository, and configuring the credentials and other parameters using environment variables.